IceWhaleTech/ZimaDocs/source/docs/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera.md

 ---
-title: Build a 75-inch 4K Arcade with ZimaBoard and Batocera.linux
+title: Build a 75-inch 4K Arcade Machine with ZimaBoard and Batocera.linux
 ---
 >**Story:**
- There are so many nostalgic games out there, and browsing through them one by one, with their memorable names and screenshots, is like going back in time.
-It's like going back in time to your own childhood passions and desires (what?
-Your childhood desire was to watch JAV?)
-This tutorial will take us back to our childhood
+ There are still so many retro games out there, and browsing through them one by one, with their memorable names and screenshots, is like going back in time.
+It’s like going back in time to your own childhood passions and desires)This tutorial will take us back to your early days.

-**Read this document to learn about other ways to use ZimaBorad and get a quick overview of the diversity of ZimaBoard use**
+**Read this document to learn about other ways to use ZimaBoard and get a quick overview of the diversity of ZimaBoard use**
 > **Reasons to choose Batocera：**
     - > **Batocera** is one of the easiest ways to turn our ZimaBoard into an attractive retro console with multiple emulators and hundreds of games to enjoy.
-    - > One of the positive points of **Batocera** is that it does not modify the internal storage memory of the ZimaBoard or other compatible device.
-Just remove the memory or the card we use when we do not want to use Batocera and our machine will return to its original state without any modification.
-A system similar to [EmuELEC](https://androidpctv.com/tutorial-emuelec-turns-your-android-tv-box-into-a-retro-console/) that we can also try.
+    - > One of the positive points of **Batocera** is that it does not modify the internal storage memory of the ZimaBoard or other compatible devices.
+Remove the memory or the card we use when we do not want to use Batocera, and our machine will return to its original state without any modification.
+There is a  system similar to [EmuELEC](https://androidpctv.com/、tutorial-emuelec-turns-your-android-tv-box-into-a-retro-console/) that we can also try.

 # 1. WHAT IS [BATOCERA.LINUX](https://batocera.org/) ?

 ![Introduce Batocera](/images/Build-a-75-inch-4K-Arcade-with-ZimaBoard-and-Batocera/Build-a-75-4K-Arcade-with-ZimaBoard-and-Batocera-introduce-batocera.png)

-**[Batocera](https://batocera.org/)software based on Debian distribution is a group of emulators that allows us to load games with their covers and other extras to play in an orderly way dozens of emulators of different machines.
-To play them you need the ```ROMS or ISO``` of the games and some of these systems also require the BIOS images of the machine to emulate.**
+**[Batocera](https://batocera.org/) software, based on Debian distribution, is a group of emulators that allows us to load games with their covers and other extras to play in an orderly way dozens of emulators of different machines.
+To play them, you need the ```ROMS or ISO``` of the games.
+Some of these systems also require the BIOS images of the machine to emulate.**

-**Batocera also supports ```Android```,```PC``` ```or MacOS``` computers of all kinds, ```Raspberry Pi``` boards, many **portable retro consoles**… for which there are exclusive distributions.
-Batocera installation is simple, it is easy to configure, its interface is nice, easy to use and the list of supported emulators is huge.**
+**Batocera also supports ```Android```,```PC``` ```or MacOS``` computers of all kinds, ```Raspberry Pi``` boards, and many **portable retro consoles**… for which there are exclusive distributions.
+Batocera installation is simple and easy to configure, its interface is nice and easy to use, and the list of supported emulators is huge.**

 - Basic emulators supported: AMIGA, MSX, NES, SNES, GBA, MG, DREAMCAST, NDS, PS1, CPS1/2/3…
 - Supported only on powerful hardware: PS2, PS3, GAMECUBE, 3DS, WII/U, SWITCH, XBOX…